Kirschi/ChromeOcrTranslateExtension/README.md

 1. Lets you start a region selection (popup button or keyboard shortcut).
 2. Captures a screenshot of the current tab and crops it client‑side to the selected rectangle.
 3. Sends the cropped PNG bytes directly to Azure AI Vision (Image Analysis / Read feature).
-4. Optionally sends the recognized text to Azure Translator (if key + endpoint configured) as a second call.
+4. Optionally sends the recognized text to the selected translation provider (Azure / Google) if configured.
 5. Overlays the (translated or original) text near the selection and stores the last result in sync storage.

-## File / Module Structure (Refactored)
+## File / Module Structure

 The original single `content/selection.js` script has been decomposed into small modules for clarity and easier maintenance.
 The orchestrator now only wires the pipeline together (selection → capture → crop → OCR → translate → bubble).